Making public places safer

-For more information read our frequently asked questions
+For more information read our Staple Hill High Street frequently asked questions.

 Thornbury High Street

-- the police parking bay has been changed to disabled parking and extra disabled parking will be added
+- the police parking bay is now reserved for blue badge holders and extra disabled parking spaces have been added

-- the two-way traffic system for deliveries through the closure has been replaced with a one-way system from the Castle Court end towards Chapel Street
+- a one-way traffic system for deliveries through the closure southbound (from Castle Court towards Chapel Street)